mreza0100/mamzi.net.github.io/pages/universe/building-blocks.md

 - Substance: the fundamental building block of the universe.
      - Most basic form of matter.
      - Everything that exists in the universe is a substance.
+     - Nature itself is a substance.
-     - Substance itself is part of the nature, and nature itself is a substance.
+     - So substance itself is part of the nature, and nature itself is a substance.
 - Attributes: the core nature of the substance.
      - The nature of mind is thought, which is a attribute of the substance mind.
+     - Attributes are infinite because God/Nature is infinite.
 - Modes: the state of the substance, in which exposes the attribute of the substance.
      - The state of the chair is a mode of the substance chair, which exposes the attribute of extension.
      - The state of your mind is an idea, which is a mode of the substance mind, which exposes the attribute of thought.